sokil/php-isocodes/README.md

 Database and related gettext files located inside this repo in `databases` and `messages` directories.
 This data periodically updated with package version increment.

-If you want to update database more often, use script `update_db.sh`.
+If you want to update database more often, use script `./bin/update_iso_codes_db.sh`.
 Call this script by cron, during deploy process or when build your docker image.

 ```
 /path/to/project/vendor/sokil/php-isocodes/bin/update_iso_codes_db.sh /var/isocodes